techthoughts2/pwshPlaces/docs/Search-BingNearbyPlace.md

 ```

 Performs a nearby search near the provided Lat/Long and returns Museum places types.
-Results are returned in english with a maximum of 20 results returned.
+Results are returned in English with a maximum of 20 results returned.

 ### EXAMPLE 7
 ```